Ultrathin bismuth-yttrium iron garnet films with tunable magnetic anisotropy: RESULTS AND DISCUSSION

 Next, we examine further the large thicknesses regime, characterized by a nearly constant effective magnetization and constant out-of-plane lattice parameter.
 To quantify the strain, we use the vertical strain ratio $a_{\perp}/a-1$.
 As shown in Fig.~\ref{fig4}(d), the effective magnetization and the vertical strain ratio are linearly related for samples with $t>$~20~nm.
 The line represents a linear fit to the data on the four substrates, with an intercept of +175 $\pm$ 13~mT, consistent with the saturation magnetization $\mu_0M_{\rm s}$ of BiYIG.
 This corresponds to a change of $\mu_0M_{\rm eff}$ of 410~$\pm$~30~mT per 1\% of strain.
 This sign of the slope is consistent with the magneto-elasticity in (Bi,Y)IG, and the large range of tunability obtained here highlights the flexibility of BiYIG to adapt to various requirements.
+Notably, Fig.~\ref{fig4}(d) reflects the dominant first-order strain-induced anisotropy in BiYIG, manifested by the linear relationship between the vertical strain ratio and $\mu_{0}M_{\mathrm{eff}}$.
+We emphasize, however, that garnet materials may also host higher-order strain-driven anisotropy terms, as discussed for EuIG in Ref.~\cite{ortiz2021first}.
+Although such contributions cannot be resolved within the present in-plane FMR geometry, their investigation represents a valuable direction for future work.